-This feature, when activated by the user, prevents traffic via 3GPP access of all IP packets except those related to 3GPP PS Data Off Exempt Services.
+This feature, when activated by the user, prevents traffic via 3GPP access of all IP packets, Unstructured and Ethernet data except for those related to 3GPP PS Data Off Exempt Services.
 The 3GPP PS Data Off Exempt Services are a set of operator services, defined in TS 22.011 [25] and TS 23.221 [23], that are the only allowed services when the 3GPP PS Data Off feature has been activated by the user.
 The 5GC shall support 3GPP PS Data Off operation in both non-roaming and roaming scenarios.